reeddunkle/Codjo/RC_Start/Problem1_Richie_Rich/README.md

 Description:
 ----

 Sandy likes palindromes.
 A palindrome is a word, phrase, number, or other sequence of characters which reads the same backward as it does forward.
-For example, **madam** is a palindrome.
+For example, "madam" is a palindrome.

 On her 7th birthday, Sandy's uncle, Richie Rich, offered her an n-digit check which she refused because the number was not a palindrome.
 Richie then challenged Sandy to make the number palindromic by changing no more than  digits.
 Sandy can only change 1 digit at a time, and cannot add digits to (or remove digits from) the number.